MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Most of the largest breaches involve broken access control.
   One of the more difficult vulnerabilites to fix because there is not just one way to fix them.

-^ Unauthorized acccess to accounts : Bypassing access control checks or the access control checks do not exist.
+^ Unauthorized acccess to accounts
+  - Bypassing access control checks or the access control checks do not exist.
-                                     Parameter tampering (modifying the url), modifying the internal application state.
+  - Parameter tampering (modifying the url), modifying the internal application state.

-^ Unauthorized elevation of privilege : Either acting as a user without being logged in as a user or
+^ Unauthorized elevation of privilege
-                                        acting as an admin while only being logged in as a user.
+  - Either acting as a user without being logged in as a user or acting as an admin while only being logged in as a user.

-^ Unauthorized create/read/update/delete operations :
+  - This can lead to **Unauthorized create/read/update/delete operations**

-^ JWT or Cookie tampering : JWTS are more popular with web APIs
+^ JWT or Cookie tampering
+  - A lot of web APIs use JWTs and a lot of web sites use Cookies.
-                            JWT are Base64 encoded strings - a header, a payload, and a signature Storing JWTs in localStorage leaves you vulnerable to XSS attacks.
+  - JWT are Base64 encoded strings - a header, a payload, and a signature
+  - Storing JWTs in localStorage leaves you vulnerable to XSS attacks.
-                            Cookies are sent with every request.
+  - Cookies are sent with every request.
-                            Cookies are vulnerable to CSRF attacks.
+  - Cookies are vulnerable to CSRF attacks.

-^ CORS misconfigurations : Allowing API access from unauthorized or untrusted sources.
+^ CORS misconfigurations
+  - Allowing API access from unauthorized or untrusted sources.

-^ Principle of Complete Mediation :
+^ Principle of Complete Mediation
+  - Every request to access objects should be checked to ensure that they are allowed (mediated)
+  - Not just the first check, and also not just external checks, but also internal requests between your services should be mediated.

-^ Principle of Least Privilege :
+^ Principle of Least Privilege
   - Applies not only to users of the application, but to the application itself, and what access they are given to databases, data, and other services.
     Ex.
 It's a rare case where the app needs a db user thats the db_owner, generally db_reader/db_writer are enough.